Reducing Exterior Noise

 DEAL WITH THE WEAKEST LINKS

 However, this construction headache can be avoided by adding a second window to the inside of your window frame.
 The STC rating of the opening improves to at least the mid 40’s STC with the addition of the second double pane laminated window.
 A dramatic improvement achieved with minimal construction.
+Increase this overall rating by increasing the mass of the glass used.
+For maximum performance (in line with online soundproof window vendors), add a 3/8" laminated glass combined with a 5/8" laminated glass in an insulated glass unit.
+This makes for a very heavy window that will isolate up to 60 STC.

 Watch the video below to see the effect of adding a second window to your window installation.